dustynine/bloodshoteyes/README.md

 # BloodshotEyes
-simple cli program that will remind you to take a break
+Simple Python program that will remind you to take a break and give rest to your bloodshot eyes.